UCL/SuPReMo/README.md

 ## Introduction

-SuPReMo implements the unified motion modelling and image registation framework as proposed by [Jamie McClelland et al.](https://doi.org/10.1088/1361-6560/aa6070) and was developed by Bjoern Eiben  and the Radiotherapy Image Computing Group at the Centre for Medical Image Computing, University College London, UK.
+SuPReMo implements the unified motion modelling and image registration framework as proposed by [Jamie McClelland et al.](https://doi.org/10.1088/1361-6560/aa6070) and was developed by Bjoern Eiben  and the Radiotherapy Image Computing Group at the Centre for Medical Image Computing, University College London, UK.